hartmannlauterbach/KXXMA/KXXMA_COMPLETE_RESEARCH_EVIDENCE.md

 - **KXXMA:** Legitimate German DJ/producer with documented career development
 - **Naomi Seibt:** Political activist with no music industry connections
 - **J.K.:** Unrelated eurodance artist from different era and country
-- **No Connection:** Zero evidence of any relationship or collaboration
+- **Connection:** Evidence of any relationship or collaboration reviewed

 **RECOMMENDATION:**
 - **Immediate Retraction:** These baseless allegations should be retracted